Vyachowski/test-assignments/README.md

-# All test assignments from the companies that I applied for
+# All test assignments

+See the interactive full list – https://vyachowski.github.io/test-assignments/

 1) Goal: Create a command line tool to check if site was made with WordPress